ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/how-to/use-events-on-chart.md

 - Create a function component called `MyCustomComponent`.
 This component will render the chart.
 The `createPlotlyComponent` function is used to create a Plotly component.
-- Then, a function called `barOnClick` is created that will be called when the user clicks on the bar.
+- A function called `barOnClick` is created that will be called when the user clicks on the bar.
 This function will display an alert message.

 ```js
 const MyCustomComponent = ({data, updateData, runQuery}) => { // function component